MatejMecka/HacktoberfestStats/README.md

 * Progress: How many pull requests a user has made: ex: `11/4`
 * Contributions: Repositories where the user did pull requests
 * Required: The Number of required pull requests for that year. - Array with URL's linking to Pull Requests

-*raw*: an object with all information about GitHub user and his/her activities made in October.